VICS-CORE/stats/docs/_posts/2020-04-30-has-india-peaked-yet.md

 ### Graphs

 Following is the list of charts for the countries mentioned above.
-For each country, there are three timeseries charts that have been plotted.
+For each country, there are two timeseries charts that have been plotted.
 First is the percentile epidemic curve, i.e. percentile of frequency of new patients per day.
 Second denotes the first order derivative of the epidemic curve, i.e. the change in daily cases.
-It is useful for finding peaks, which are denoted by vertical red lines in the first and second chart.
+It is useful for finding peaks, which are marked by the vertical blue lines in the charts.

 | |
 |:---:|